AndersDeath/diary2/000-current.md

 # 16 October - Monday - Yerevan - 382 day of immigration

 Today was a really hard and stressful day.
 Ksushas sister got pregnant recently but today she miscarried.
 It's really hard thing to carry.
 I hope she will be ok soon.
 It was quite short pregnancy, for about a month.
 Anyway it is bas and scary.
 We will get some news from her side today I suppose.
 I don't know what is happening right now.
 From another side I got apple pencil today.
 It's surprisingly useful thing in my case.
+It is mush better that molescin or something like this.